 A few kilometers down the trail, I hit my first major hill, the first of several.
-A few Western bikers passed me, and as I walked, I watched them in the distance, slowly mounting this uphill at a painfully slow pace:
+A few Western bikers passed me, and as I walked, I watched them in the distance, slowly mounting this uphill at a painfully glacial pace:

 The uphill continues: